 Ferg believes in the wisdom of borrowing perspectives and techniques from well-established counselling theories—mainly person-centred therapy and psychoanalysis, as well as cognitive behavioural therapy.

-Ferg follows the Code of Ethics as set down by the I.A.C.P., promoting professional, ethical, and best-practice at all times.
+Ferg is a qualified psychologist and counsellor/psychotherapist.
+He follows the Code of Ethics as set down by the I.A.C.P., promoting professional, ethical, and best-practice at all times.
 He maintains an accredited membership with the I.A.C.P. by meeting the criteria of Continuing Professional Development, along with regular Supervision and Professional Indemnity Insurance.